dmoore5050/SaisonBuilder/README.md

 This will bring up a graphic with the following options:

+    > To learn more about saisons, use --learn
       > To learn about the saison style, use --style
       > To learn about more advanced saison techniques use --techniques
       > To learn about specific saison ingredients use --ingredients
     > To design a new recipe, use --build
     > To list preloaded and previously saved recipes, use --list
     > To access an existing recipe, use --open <recipe_name>